Someone else was driving, do I have to pay?

 Please also note that, if you present evidence at a hearing that we cannot retain, such as on a mobile telephone, laptop or camcorder, the adjudicator may need to adjourn the hearing for you to provide the evidence in a suitable form.

-If you are intending to fax photographs or images to the tribunal the quality on receipt is likely to be poor.
-Please send clear copies to us by post.
-If you are attending a personal hearing, please bring the originals with you.
+If you are intending to send photographs or images to the tribunal the quality on receipt is likely to be poor.
+Please send clear copies to us.

 The enforcement authority will send London Tribunals all the evidence it has on the Penalty Charge Notice and provide you with a copy.

-Whether you choose a postal or a personal hearing, the enforcement authority must send you a copy of their evidence at least three clear days before the scheduled date.
+Whether you choose a postal or a personal hearing, the enforcement authority must send you a copy of their evidence before the scheduled date.

 If you are concerned that any evidence may not fully explain your case, you are entitled to request a personal hearing.